redside100/leetcode-civilization/README.md

 The consequences for winning or losing a LeetCode battle can vary.
 If a Noob is involved in the battle, then nothing happens at all.
 This can be considered as just practice.

-Otherwise, if both parties are the same level, then whoever wins the battle rises a rank and whoever loses drops a rank.

-If the parties are of unbalanced rank, the loser still drops a rank but if the winner is of higher rank, then they gain tickets instead of rising a rank.
+If the parties are of unbalanced rank, the loser still drops a rank but if the winner is of higher or equal rank, then they gain tickets instead of rising a rank.
 If the lower ranked player wins, they still rise a rank.

-If one of the parties is Champion rank, then they gain LP for battle wins.
+If one of the parties is Champion rank, then they gain/lose LP for battle wins/losses.

-If both parties agree to call off the battle, one of the parties can use the `/cancel` command to end the battle.
+If both parties agree to call off the battle, one of the parties can use the `/cancel` command to send a request to end the battle.

 ## Profile
 You can use the `/profile` command to check your stats.
 It features how many tickets you have, how many problems you have solved, and your win/loss record for non-Noob battles.